acidicoala/Koaloader/README.md

 conforms to the standard JSON format.
 The description of each available option is presented below:

 * `logging`: Enables or disables logging into a `Koaloader.log` file.
 Possible values: `true`, `false` (default).
+* `targets`: A list of strings that specify targeted executables.
+Koaloader will inject modules if, and only if:
+    * The list of targets is empty
+    * The list of targets includes the executable that has loaded Koaloader.
-* `modules`: An array of objects that describe modules that will be loaded in the order they were defined.
+* `modules`: A list of objects that describe modules that will be loaded in the order they were defined.
 Each object has the following properties:
     * `path`:  A string that specifies absolute or relative path

 You can refer to the following config as an example.